dailybruin/the-stack/_posts/2020-05-10-covid-model.md

   - sydney_kovach
   - laurel_woods
 key_takeaways:
-  - After running the simulation 100 times for 11 weeks, an average of 94% of students were infected.
+  - According to our model of the undergraduate student network, each UCLA student shares a class with 228 other students on average.
-  - On average, each UCLA undergraduate shared a class with 228 other students.
+  - Our simulation shows that with an R<sub>0</sub> value of 5.7, 94% of UCLA undergraduates could be infected by the end of fall quarter.
 featured_image:
   url: covid-model/cover_photo.png
 og_image: covid-model/cover_photo.png